Alameda Health System: Patient demographics

 The pie charts reflect the data compiled from ACMC and indicate the demographics of the patient population.
 The majority of patients are African American and Latino, respectively.
-Additionally, about 40% of the patient population is a recipient of either Medicare or Medicaid.
+Additionally, about 90% of the patient population is a recipient of either Medicare or Medicaid.
 Research conducted by the Joint Center for Political and Economic Studies indicates that life expectancy in Alameda County is positively correlated with degree of economic opportunity.
-In a study conducted in 2012, the highest economic opportunity quintile lived 7.7 years longer on average than those in the lowest economic opportunity quintile.
+In its 2012 study, the Joint Center found that the highest economic opportunity quintile lived 7.7 years longer on average than those in the lowest economic opportunity quintile.